 The Earth Orientation Department of the US Naval Observatory is part of the IERS.
 The provide general introductory background information about earth orientation which includes earth rotation -- i.e., when will it be noon?

 The distinction between the fields of expertise represented by these two departments of USNO lies at the core of the dilemma for UTC.
 The notion of time most evident over the course of human history is the diurnal noon/midnight cycle.
 A century ago it became evident that earth rotation is not a precise timekeeper.
 A generation ago atomic time replaced astronomy as the means for practical timekeeping.
-UTC with its leap seconds is a compromise between these two incommensurate goals.
+UTC with its leap seconds is a hybrid of these two incommensurate goals.

 Some particularly relevant papers were

 At the 24th General Assembly (Manchester, 2000-08) the IAU passed several resolutions; resolution B2 addresses UTC.
 This establishes a working group to cooperate with URSI, ITU-R, BIPM, and IERS on leap seconds and UTC.

 The responsibility of handling resolution B2 falls to Division I whose main web page is here.
 The formation and membership of a working group can be seen in section 3.3 of the 1999/2002 Division I Report.
 The identities of the IAU representatives to ITU-R and to the SRG on UTC are visible on page 36 of Information Bulletin 90.

 IAU Division I had one of the few openly available postings about the colloquium in Torino on 2003-05-28 where the ITU-R WP 7A SRG gathered opinions on the future of leap seconds.

 IAU Commission 31 (Time/Temps) is part of the Division I effort.
 Their activities page contains pointers to several relevant documents: